dakrone/cheshire/README.md

     clojure.data.json (0.1.2)              3.93

-Benchmarks for custom encoding coming soon.
+<del>Benchmarks for custom encoding coming soon.</del> - check out the
+benchmarks in `cheshire.test.benchmark`; or run `lein test :benchmark`.
+If you have scenarios where Cheshire is not performing as well as expected (compared to a different library), please let me know.

 ## Advanced customization for factories
 See
 [this page](http://jackson.codehaus.org/1.9.0/javadoc/org/codehaus/jackson/JsonParser.Feature.html)
-for a list of options that can be customized if desired.
-A custom factor can be used like so:
+for a list of features that can be customized if desired.
+A custom factory can be used like so:

 ```clojure
 (ns myns